Max0513/Turn-over-analysis---Saliford-/README.md

 ├── LICENSE            <- Open-source license if one is chosen ├── README.md          <- The top-level README for developers using this project ├── data
-│   ├── external       <- Data from third party sources
+│   ├── interim        <- Intermediate data that has been transformed │   └── raw            <- The original, immutable data dump
-│   ├── interim        <- Intermediate data that has been transformed │   ├── processed      <- The final, canonical data sets for modeling │   └── raw            <- The original, immutable data dump │
+│
 ├── models             <- Trained and serialized models, model predictions, or model summaries